The Ultimate Guide to Starting and Building Your Consulting Business

 I get connection requests every week from people that look interesting.
 I respond to them and then the communication goes dead.
 "They reached out to me and all they do is connect - there is no response.
 There is no engagement."
 It always surprises me.

-It is far better to have a small list of ideal prospects that you engage with and nurture than to have bragging rights to a large list of people you don't engage with.
+It is far better to have a small list of ideal prospects that you engage with and nurture than to have bragging rights to a large list of people who don't remember you.

 Building a big LinkedIn or email list and